nelsontky/let-it-go/README.md

 * 180 degree photos of the vicinity of each toilet to facilitate recognition and navigation to a toilet.
 * Detailed information about each toilet such as the availability of facilities like wheelchair accessible cubicles or presense of shower heads.
 * Ability to filter/sort toilets by features such as proximity (duh!) and gender.
 * Rudimentary review system that is linked to Google account.
-Review deletion/editing is still not possible and current review system is just a VERY basic comment system.
+Review deletion is still not possible and current review system is just a VERY basic comment system.
-* A native iOS application
+* A native iOS application.

 #### To be implemented
 * Document **ALL** toilets in NUS.